 Located between St. Peter’s Church and Valley Gardens, Brighton Christmas Market is just a stone’s throw from The Brighton Lanes, the cultural quarter, the Royal Pavilion, and the vibrant shopping streets of the city centre.

-I also believe it is a recent attraction to Brighton or updated to be a larger event.
-It is free to enter the traditional Christmas Market.
-It is a city-wide event, so there are many unique attractions for you to visit and some fantastic shows to see; there’s nowhere better to celebrate Christmas with family and friends.
+I also believe it is a recent attraction to Brighton or has been updated to be a larger event.
+The traditional Christmas Market is free to enter.
+It is a city-wide event, so there are many unique attractions to visit and some fantastic shows to see; there’s nowhere better to celebrate Christmas with family and friends.

-Running for five weeks, from the 18th of November to the 24th of December.
+Running for five weeks, from the 5th to the 22nd of December.

 Please let me know in the comments below, if you attend any Christmas markets and what your favourite is.